canonical/checkbox/CONTRIBUTING.md

 ## Introduction

-This document provides the information needed to contribute to Checkbox and its providers.
+This document provides the information needed to contribute to Checkbox, its providers and its documentation.

 ## General recommendations